 It is highly recommended that students begin the process of applying for graduation at least two quarters before their intended graduation date.
-As part of the application for graduation, students must submit a Degree Evaluation Checklist (also available in the Biology Department Office) that has been reviewed and signed by both their faculty advisor and the department chair.
-This process can take about a week, so make sure you have left yourself plenty of processing time before the deadline.
+As part of the application for graduation, students must submit a Degree Works Look Ahead Audit that has been reviewed and signed by their faculty advisor.
+This process can take about a week, so students should give themselves plenty of processing time before the deadline.
 For more information about degree application, visit the Registrar’s Page.

 The requirements for my degree have changed since I declared my major last year, do I have to graduate under the old requirements or can I graduate under the new requirements?

-If the requirements for your degree program have changed since you were admitted to Phase II of the biology major, you may elect to graduate under the original requirements, or you may elect to graduate under the new requirements.
-If you choose to graduate under the old requirements, you will need to request a Degree Evaluation Checklist from the biology department as only checklists from the current catalog are available online.
+If the requirements for their degree program have changed since students were admitted to Phase II of the biology major, students may elect to graduate under the original requirements, or students may elect to graduate under the new requirements.
+Your Degree Works Worksheet will show the requirements based on the catalog year in which a student declared their Phase II major.